 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk.
+Quantitative and Qualitative Disclosures about Market Risk

 Market risk represents the risk of loss that may impact our financial position due to adverse changes in financial market prices and rates.
-Our market risk exposure is primarily the result of fluctuations in interest rates and foreign exchange rates as well as, to a lesser extent, inflation.
+Our market risk exposure is primarily the result of fluctuations in interest rates and foreign exchange rates as well as, to a lesser extent, inflation and capital market risk.